approximatelabs/datadm/README.md

 https://github.com/approximatelabs/datadm/assets/916073/f15e6ab5-8108-40ea-a6de-c69a1389af84

 Note: Demo above is `GPT-4`, which sends the conversation to OpenAI's API.
-To use in full local mode, be sure to select `starcoderchat-cuda` as the model.
+To use in full local mode, be sure to select `starcoderchat-cuda-alpha` or `starcoderchat-cuda-beta` as the model.
 This will use the StarChat model, which is a bit less capable but runs entirely locally.

 ⚠️ LLMs are known to hallucinate and generate fake results.
 So, double-check before trusting their results blindly!